dkalaitzidis/SwiftyAvatar/README.md

 # SwiftyAvatar
-iOS Swift avatar images with ease!
+iOS Swift class to create circular or rounded avatar images

 > A `UIImageView` class for creating **circular or rounded avatar images**, IBDesignable to make all changes via storyboard